netgusto/Geiger/README.md

-# Geiger
+# Geiger, the unfancy tool that does the job

-Tiny (<50 SLOC) flux implementation for ReactJS with Dependency Injection features.
+Tiny (<100 SLOC), no-dependencies Flux implementation with store synchronization (waitFor) and Dependency Injection features.

-Leverages React's contexts for passign dependencies automatically down the component tree.
+Leverages React's contexts for injecting dependencies automatically down the component tree.

 For a full-scale implementation reference, have a look at [IdiomaticReact](https://github.com/netgusto/IdiomaticReact).

+## About Geiger

+* **Dependency injection**: Services are injected in components, and so are relative to your application context, rather than being used as global services
+* **No dispatcher**: rather than a central/global dispatcher, Geiger uses events and promises to manage the action flow, and to ensure that interdependent stores handle actions cooperatively
+* **Readable source code**: the source code should be small enough to be readable, and so to serve as the primary source of documentation

 ## Installation